Yuhala/pmem-yuhala/README.md

 ### Compiling and Testing the queue-llist program
 #### Quick intro
 This program is similar to the one above.
-It creates two persistent queues q1 and q2 based on arrays.
+It creates two persistent queues q1 and q2 based on linked lists.
 It then continuously enqueues and dequeues an item from both lists alternatively until the `ctrl-c` signal is sent to the process.
 The program then tells us whether the item is present in either queues.
 #### Compiling
 To compile the queue-llist program cd into the queue-llist directory, assuming your current working directory is `pmdk/src/examples/libpmemobj` .
 Then run the make file